PrototypeXenon/Heimdall/README.md

 ## Acknowledgments

-* Thanks to Mrs. Marks for (not so) gently inspiring us to keep working on our project
+* Thanks to Mrs. Marks for (somewhat) gently inspiring us to keep working on our project
 * Thanks to [@PurpleBooth](https://github.com/PurpleBooth) for making our README not suck
 * Thanks to everyone who has given me the motivation to keep working on this project so I can be proud of what it's become